MarshallMultispreadDaniel/Dealer-Portal-Spec/DealerPortalSpec.md

 (2) For the dealership that the user belongs to
 (3) Can filter by time created, customer and status
 (4) Can filter by dealership

-## Sale - Notifications

-- All admins receive a notification when sale status is updated to Accepted?

 ## Sale - UI